BIM2SIM/bim2sim/docs/651-create-pyprojecttoml/docs/_sources/user-guide/PluginTemplate.md.txt

 requirements for core functionality of `bim2sim` are not available via PyPi but only via [conda-forge](https://conda-forge.org/) an installation only via PyPi is sadly not possible for now.
 Here the packagemanager micromamba (compact version of [mamba](https://github.com/mamba-org/mamba)) is used.
-For now the easiest way to install `bim2sim` is the by

 0. install and setup micromamba (see [installtion micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html))
+   1. For Windows users who have trouble with the Powershell installation we recommend using the Git Bash variant
 1. creating an virtual python environment
 2. clone `bim2sim` GitHub repository
-4. install dependencies:
-    - via conda-forge
-    - via PyPi
-5. add base libraray and plugins to `PYTHONPATH`
+3. install bim2sim and its dependencies

 We will guide you through the process now.
 ```shell